-To optimize your chances of receiving a fair payout, you should strongly consider reviewing your case with a Long Island City tunnel worker injury attorney.
+To optimize your chances of receiving a fair payout, you should strongly consider reviewing your case with a Long Island City tunnel worker injuries lawyer.
 At Shulman & Hill, our Long Island City lawyers can provide you with legal counsel and aggressive representation.

 Common Long Island City Tunnel Worker Injuries

 Common Long Island City tunnel injuries include (but are not limited to) the following: